Kampong Menglait: Transportation

-The road and bridge connecting the road from the former Brunei Airport (Government Department Complex) area to Kampong Menglait cost B$8,473,341.
+The road and bridge connecting the road from the Old Berakas Airport area to Kampong Menglait cost BND$8,473,341.
 It is used by the public for the smooth flow of traffic at the intersection of Jalan Kumbang Pasang and Sultan Hassanal Bolkiah Highway which is often congested.
 The bridge is also an alternative route to facilitate travel between the Gadong area and the Government Department Complex.